 The Invisible Empire

-The images below are the cover and a page from within the program to the 1921 annual reunion of the United Confederate Veterans.
-In the early 1900s when membership was at its peak, the UCV boasted over 160,000 members.
+In the early 1900s, when membership was at its peak, the UCV boasted over 160,000 members.

-Published in 1922 by William Thomas Smith of Evansville Indiana <br>William Alexander Smith is named as coauthor in the Preface
+William Alexander Smith is named as coauthor in the Preface.

 Within This Book:

 As you can see on our post ‘Dirty Fortune,’ William Alexander Smith was not “square dealing” as this excerpt from the Family Tree Book claims.
 In fact, William Alexander Smith appears to have been a pathological liar.
 The philanthropic bequests in his famous will was not because of his claimed generous nature.
-His will was written posthumously as a cover story for several pieces of his life.

 Brooklyn Daily Eagle